 Hyatt Regency New Orleans is perfectly located in the middle of all there is to do and see.
 Step just outside to the Mercedes-Benz Superdome and Smoothie King Arena for sports or Champions Square for special events.
 Walk to the Arts District or to Bourbon Street.
 Or hop a streetcar to the enchanting Garden District.

-Catch the NFL action, world-class concerts, and unique special events at this prominent sports arena, a five-minute walk from the hotel.
-Get there early to tour the hall of fame and football memorabilia.
+Catch NFL action, world-class concerts, and incredible special events at this premier sports arena less than a 5-minute walk from our hotel.
+Get there early to tour the Hall of Fame football memorabilia.

 Bourbon Street is a lively and colorful promenade in the heart of the French Quarter.
 Known for its New Orleans bars, clubs, jazz, and music venues and Cajun food, Bourbon Street is a vibrant streetscape that gives a deep look into the soul of New Orleans.

 The oldest neighborhood in the city offers classic restaurants, music venues, boutique shopping and voodoo temples.
 Some of the most popular areas include Royal Street, Chartres Street, Jackson Square, Bourbon Street and the French Market.

 Frenchmen Street is home to the Crescent City’s most popular music venues, including The Maison and Snug Harbor.
 In addition to the many bars and restaurants, Frenchman has become a favorite locals’ destination with music and food that truly authentic.

 Ogden Museum is home to the largest collection of Southern art in the world and is dedicated to telling the full story of the South through Southern art, music, literature, and cuisine.
 Visitors can view one-of-a-kind art by Southern artists.